 Is it better to be on the bandwagon than to have never tried the bandwagon and experienced flawless foundation at all?
 That is the question.
+The beautyblender has been wildly popular for years.

-Ok, the beautyblender has been around for about 3 years.
 It’s not new.
 Everyone loves it.
 Why hadn’t I tried it?
 Two reasons: 1.
 I’m cheap and didn’t want to pay $20 for a sponge.
 2: I HATE beauty sponges.
 They never got my foundation quite right and soak up a ton of product.

 But I am now a proud sponge carrying member of the OMG I LOVE THE BEAUTYBLENDER club.